 Photo credit Pete Self

-Jenny Brown is a women’s liberation organizer and former editor of Labor Notes.
-She was a leader in the grassroots campaign to have “morning-after pill” contraception available over the counter in the U.S. and was a plaintiff in the winning lawsuit.
-In addition to Labor Notes, her work has appeared in Jacobin, Huffington Post, Monthly Review, and Alternet, and she is coauthor of the Redstockings book Women’s Liberation and National Health Care: Confronting the Myth of America.
-She currently writes, teaches, and organizes with National Women’s Liberation.
+Jenny Brown is a National Women's Liberation organizer and former editor of Labor Notes.
+She was a leader in the grassroots campaign to have morning-after pill contraception available over the counter in the U.S. and was a plaintiff in the winning lawsuit.
+In addition to Labor Notes, her work has appeared in Jacobin, Huffington Post, and Alternet, and she is coauthor of the Redstockings book Women’s Liberation and National Health Care: Confronting the Myth of America.
+She is the author of Without Apology: The Abortion Struggle Now.

 Author: Jenny Brown